 It is the state where the amount of greenhouse gases(GHGs) entering and leaving an environment is in equilibrium.
 In other words, the net emissions from a particular activity or group of activities are zero.

-This can be accomplished by reducing energy consumption or offsetting emissions with renewable energy.
+This can be accomplished by reducing energy consumption or carbon offsetting with renewable energy.
 Net zero carbon dioxide emissions can also be achieved by sequestering carbon dioxide.

 (The Paris climate agreement is an international agreement negotiated in 2015 and concluded in November 2016.
 It sets out a global plan to fight climate change by reducing greenhouse gas emissions.